Gender disparity in computing: Psychological differences between genders

-Women, on aggregate, prefer people-oriented careers. while their male counterparts show a preference for thing-oriented careers.
+Some have speculated that women, on aggregate, prefer people-oriented careers, while their male counterparts show a preference for thing-oriented careers.
 The difference between male and female interests is larger in gender-egalitarian countries than in non gender-egalitarian countries, which suggests the theory that these differences are due to societal roles isn't entirely explanatory.
 Other work around this, including discussion of the Gender-equality paradox, has shown that this may be a naive interpretation of results, which instead can be explained by the study's methodological choices and confounding factors.

 Race

 Race, class, and gender are elements of social structure that create inequality.
 The intersection of these factors creates varying perspectives.
 Focusing on just one variable does not serve as the basis of inclusion and diversity.
 The notion of all women being marginalized in the same way is false, as discrimination in the workplace is not a shared experience.
 The sole emphasis on gender hides the racial privilege of white women, and middle-class, college-educated women dominate the discourse and promote their interests.
 While this builds some degree of solidarity, it ignores the legacy of racism in society.
 The lack of understanding of race with regard to gender-technology relationships explains the underrepresentation of women in technology occupations.
 For instance, for Black women, there are more barriers when it comes to entering the industry.

 A 2021 study identified that women of color are particularly underrepresented: in terms of computer science majors in the United States, 5% are Asian women, 2% are Latina women, and 2% are Black women.
 A 2022 study found that community college plays a key role in incorporating more women into STEM majors, due to its accessibility and opportunities for upward transfer into higher education and the workforce.

 While efforts to broaden participation in computing have led to gender-focused interventions, they have failed to address the disproportionate representation of Black women in the field.
-In 2018, only 1% of the 28,884 bachelor’s degrees in computer science were awarded to them.
+In 2018, only 1% of the 28,884 bachelor's degrees in computer science were awarded to them.
 People have stated that not only is there a lack of Black women in classrooms and technology spaces, but they are also understudied and ignored as research samples in relevant studies.
 For instance, for Black women, there are more barriers when it comes to entering the industry.
 For black women that work in the industry, they are less likely to be promoted to an executive position compared to white women.
-A study by the Ascend foundation shows the number of black professional women in the technology sector declined by 13% from 2007-2015.
+A study by the Ascend foundation shows the number of black professional women in the technology sector declined by 13% from 2007 to 2015.
 The study also shows that white women had significantly improved by 2015, while similar improvements were not seen for any racial minority group.